monaca/website/README.md

 Note: Required to create aws_keys.json manually.

+## Bower Components

+* Twitter Bootstrap

+* jQuery

+* CodeMirror

+These components are copied to appropriate directories by "grunt copy".

 ## [Assemble](http://assemble.io/)

 Assemble is a component and static site generator that makes it dead simple to build modular sites, documentation and components from reusable templates and data.